selinsensoy/DSA210-PROJECT/README.md

 **Wind Data:** Wind path and wind speed along the flight path.

 -Wind speed (km/h) in different altitudes.
 -Wind direction in different altitudes.
--Jet streams(Headwind, Tailwind, Crosswind) and turbulence regions.

 **Fuel Consumption Data:** Fuel usage statistics for flights.
 For every tonne of fuel reduced, an equivalent amount of 3.15t of CO2 is avoided.

--Fuel burned (kg).
+-CO2 emission (tonnes).

 ## Data Source
 **Wind data:** ECMWF (European Centre for Medium-Range Weather Forecasts).